-In 2016, the Group does not have exposure to equity price risk as it does not have significant investments in publicly listed equity shares (EUR 16 million in 2015).
-The private funds where the Group has investments may, from time to time, have investments in public equity.
-Such investments have not been included in the above number.
+In 2017 and 2016, the Group did not have exposure to equity price risk from publicly listed equity shares as it does not have significant investments.
+The private funds where the Group has investments are investing primarily in private equity and may, from time to time, have investments also in public equity.
+Such investments have not been included in this disclosure.